 For example, two different perceivers might form drastically different impressions of the same person based on a photograph.
 Then, after having an opportunity to interact with them, they continued to hold on to their drastically different impressions of the subject’s personality.
 For example, if after viewing a woman’s portrait, perceivers judged her to be highly conscientious, then they were more likely to judge her as conscientious after interacting with her.
 However, if after viewing the portrait of the same woman, perceivers had judged her to be impulsive, then they were more likely to judge her as impulsive after the interaction.
 The woman is still the same person—it’s the personal projections of the perceivers that are different.

-First impressions are as much based on our personal projections as to whom that person really is.
 Thus, when it came to making more objective judgments of personality, perceivers were woefully inept.
 Instead of forming an accurate impression, perceivers’ personality judgments illustrate the well-established “halo effect,” in which we assume that people whom we like also possess a number of other positive attributes.
 In our study, when perceivers liked the woman based on facial appearance alone, they also spontaneously inferred that the woman possessed a number of other desirable personality traits, such as being agreeable and open to new experiences.
 Because judgments based on a live interaction are also heavily influenced by facial appearance, the halo effect continued to color personality judgments even during an interaction containing a wealth of other information about the woman’s personality.

 What does this mean for those of us who turn to social media sites and apps to get a sense of someone we have yet to actually meet?
 One implication is that initial impressions based solely on facial appearance may signal important information about how we might feel about the person when we eventually meet them.
 If we like them based on what we see online, then there is a good chance that we will like them when we see them during an in-person meeting.